luxonis/depthai-experiments/people-tracker/README.md

 # People tracker

-This application counts how many people went upwards / downwards on the image, allowing you to receive an information about how many people went into a room or went through a corridor.
+This application counts how many people went upwards / downwards / leftwards / rightwards on the image, allowing you to receive an information about how many people went into a room or went through a corridor.

 Model used in this example is [person_detection_retail_0013](https://docs.openvinotoolkit.org/latest/omz_models_intel_person_detection_retail_0013_description_person_detection_retail_0013.html)